Anglers Guide 2022-2023 - Annexes - Annex 5 - Salmon Angling Log

 - Complete and return the salmon angling log as soon as possible after the season closes.

-- If you did not angle, indicate “no angling.”
+- If you did not angle, indicate “did not fish.”

 - If you angled but were unsuccessful, record your daily angling activity.